 Find a Mentor

 When you’re doing any medically related activity, it’s a good idea to build relationships with knowledgeable people who could be a mentor.
 A good mentor is a role model who can offer expertise and help you develop your skill set.
 He or she can help you make connections, meet people, and find opportunities.
-Learn more about
+Learn more about finding and working with a mentor.

 Already have summer plans?
 You can use these tips to stay focused during the school year too.